 Harry Potter Walking Tour

 This exciting walking tour will take you to the Market Porter Pub, the face of the Leaky Cauldron pub, and the entrance to the Ministry of Magic.
-You will get to walk on the Millennium Bridge, which is depicted as Brockdale Bridge in the films and later destroyed by death eaters.
+You will get to walk on the Millennium Bridge, depicted as Brockdale Bridge in the films and later destroyed by death eaters.

 Harry Potter and The Cursed Child Stage Play